pkoswald/ENC4265/reflective_blogs.md

 18. Use the control stick and A button to proceed through the following pages, then press the **home button** to complete system setup.

 (No AI was used in this assignment)

+# Reflective Blog 3

+## Prompt : Explore an online tutorial, manual, or reference guide/FAQ page.
+Give it an honest but professional assessment.
+Describe in your post the aspects of the page(s) that are effective, and explain why.
+Describe the aspects of the page(s) that are ineffective, and explain why.
+Keep a professional tone, as though you expect the author(s) of the page(s) to read your post.

+I chose to explore the FAQ page on the G[ameStop website](https://www.gamestop.com/faq/).
+One of the first issues I noticed is that the first few questions answered were all related